piyushT3003/Guardian-Payment-Safety/README.md

 Audit Trail
 ```

 The Approve and Reject actions change the state of the demonstration case only.

-They do not freeze, reverse, transfer, or modify real money.
+No real payment is frozen, reversed, transferred, or modified.

+---

-## Alerts
+## 🔔 Alerts

-High-risk cases generate two simulated alerts:

-**Company Security Team**
+For high-risk cases, Guardian creates simulated alerts for:

+### Company Security Team

-A security alert containing the transaction and risk information needed for investigation.
+Provides the simulated security team with the transaction and risk information needed for investigation.

-**Trusted Family Contact**
+### Trusted Family Contact

-A preview of the type of notification that could be shown to a trusted contact for a vulnerable customer.
+Provides a simulated trusted-family notification preview for a vulnerable customer.

-These alerts are simulated and do not send real messages.
+These alerts are local demonstrations and do not send real-world messages.

+---

-## Evaluation
+## 📊 Evaluation Results

-Guardian was tested using a synthetic dataset with:
+Guardian was evaluated using a synthetic dataset containing:

-- 50 users
+- **50 users**
-- Customer ages between 60 and 85
+- **Age range:** 60–85
-- 90 days of transaction history
+- **90 days of transaction history**
-- 1,381 transactions
+- **1,381 transactions**
-- 35 synthetic scam transactions
+- **20% synthetic scam rate**
+- **35 scam transactions**

 ### Detection Results